bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

    ![](/img/peopletab-org-owner.png)

-* `SAML SSO IS ENABLED`: login via SAML SSO is enabled
+* `SAML SSO IS ENABLED`: Login via SAML SSO is enabled
 * `SAML SSO IS DISABLED`: The org member has not enabled SSO connection through the `Sign in via SSO` button.
 To enable it, the org member has to follow the instructions in the verification email from Bitrise.

 ### Organization members